 “There is no law preventing urban gardeners from growing potatoes or tomatoes, however, they do pose a risk to potato and tomato production since they can be a source of late blight.
 The reason that we suggest urban gardeners do not plant potatoes and not tomatoes is because potato tubers can be an early source of late blight.

 We recommend to all growers to plant certified potato seed purchased from a seed potato operation.
 Urban gardeners can also purchase certified potato seed from a reputable garden center or Co-op.
 Unfortunately Urban Gardeners are more likely to keep potato seed from last year’s crop which may have late blight in them.
-When these are planted the late blight pathogen can quickly spread to potato and tomato operations.
+When these are planted the pathogen can quickly spread to potato and tomato operations.

 Late blight of potato and tomato is caused by the pathogen known as Phytophthora infestans.
 It can travel in 2 main ways;